 8. Action Recognition

 9. Style Recognition and Kinship Understanding

-Deep Learning Through Sparse Representation and Low-Rank Modeling bridges classical sparse and low rank models - which emphasize problem-specific Interpretability – with recent deep network models that have enabled a larger learning capacity and a better utilization of Big Data.
+Deep Learning through Sparse Representation and Low-Rank Modeling bridges classical sparse and low rank models—those that emphasize problem-specific Interpretability—with recent deep network models that have enabled a larger learning capacity and better utilization of Big Data.
 It shows how the toolkit of deep learning is closely tied with the sparse/low rank methods and algorithms, providing a rich variety of theoretical and analytic tools to guide the design and interpretation of deep learning models.
 The development of the theory and models is supported by a wide variety of applications in computer vision, machine learning, signal processing, and data mining.

 - Combines classical sparse and low-rank models and algorithms with the latest advances in deep learning networks

 - Shows how the structure and algorithms of sparse and low-rank methods improves the performance and interpretability of Deep Learning models

 - Provides tactics on how to build and apply customized deep learning models for various applications